At St Edward’s we believe that careers education plays a major part in helping young people choose pathways that suit their interests

 Effective careers education should ensure that students develop the skills and attitudes necessary for success in adult and working life.
 It should develop in students an awareness of the wide variety of education, training and careers opportunities both locally and nationally.

-The lead staff for careers education are Mr Daniel Hurley (Assistant Headteacher) and Mrs Charlotte Eastwood.
+The lead staff for careers education are Mr Daniel Hurley (Assistant Headteacher) and Mrs Charlotte Eastwood (Careers Manager)

 How do we measure effectiveness?

 As a school we are constantly reviewing our careers education to ensure that it is the best that it can be.
 We judge the education that we provide against the Gatsby benchmarks and also the Investors in Careers advice.
 We also involve student voice in monitoring the quality of the careers advice and continually monitor feedback from staff, students, employers and other education provider as well as parents and carers, following a careers activity.
 Finally we look at the future destinations of our school leavers as a guide to the effectiveness of the careers advice that we have provided – further information about our students’ destinations coming soon.

 We also work hard to ensure education and training providers can access pupils to talk about technical education and apprenticeships.
 We invite education and training providers to a number of events in school so that our students have a wide range of information available to them.
 Here is our Provider Access Policy statement.
 We will review the published information at the start of each academic year.

 08.35 Students allowed on site